 Before beginning a project with a client, it is crucial that certain questions are first asked in order to fully identify the key needs and requirements and for the optimal course of action to be set in motion.
 I believe that the majority of problems can be solved with simple solutions and believe that simplicity is key for effective visual communication.

-I now live in Somerset just outside the city of Wells with my wife and baby.
-Working from my home studio I continue to work closely with my old clients in Brighton and Hove as well as new clients in the local Somerset areas, Wells, Bristol and Bath.
+I now live near the city of Bristol with my wife and baby.
+Working from my home studio I continue to work closely with my old clients in Brighton and Hove as well as new clients in the local areas, Bristol and Somerset.